Cheongmaesil/computer-programming/pandas/README.md

-This folder include datasets for pandas.
+This folder includes datasets for pandas.